Loading...

 Yes, foreigners can start businesses in Poland on equal terms with Polish citizens.
 EU citizens have full rights, while non-EU citizens may need residence permits for certain business activities but can still establish companies.

-New businesses must register for income tax (CIT or PIT), VAT (if applicable), and social security contributions.
-Small businesses may qualify for tax relief programs.
+New businesses must register for income tax (CIT or PIT depending on legal form), VAT (if turnover exceeds 200,000 PLN or voluntary), and ZUS social security contributions.
+You must choose a taxation form: tax scale (12%/32%), flat tax (19%), or lump-sum (ryczalt).
 It's highly recommended to work with a qualified Polish accountant from the start.

 Poland offers various support programs including EU funding, government grants, tax incentives for startups, and business incubators.
 The Polish Investment and Trade Agency (PAIH) provides comprehensive support for foreign investors.